 Boutin Avenue Development

-The Town of Hinton has been exploring development opportunities for the undeveloped, Town-owned lands at the intersection of Boutin Ave and Drinnan Way since 2018.
+Beginning in 2018, the Town of Hinton explored at-risk housing opportunities for undeveloped Town-owned lands at the intersection of Boutin Avenue and Drinnan Way in Hinton.

-In July 2020, a design team from V3 and ncx+ conducted the Boutin Avenue design charrette at Government Centre.
-The Boutin Avenue design charrette was an intensive collaborative engagement process that saw the project go from a vision stage to a final preferred concept design over a four-day period.
+In July 2020, a design team from V3 and ncx+ conducted an intensive collaborative engagement process that took the proposed Boutin Avenue development project from a vision to a preferred concept over four days.
+The objectives of the project included:

 Contact Us